Charles Dowding’s life, and his story of no dig

 Since 1982 I have created and cropped four no dig market gardens on different soils: stony, silt, white and ordinary clay.
 In the 1980s my garden covered 7.5 acres (3ha) of no dig beds and was less intensive than now.
 The growing methods are as applicable for small areas as large ones.

-Currently I crop intensively 0.25 acres/1000 square metres in Somerset, SW England, for local sales of salad leaves and vegetables.
+Currently I crop intensively 0.33 acres/1300 square metres in Somerset, SW England, for local sales of salad leaves and vegetables.

-Other strings to my bow are writing – nine books and articles for national gardening magazines and videos, on my You Tube channel.
-I give talks and courses at home and abroad, and sometimes I appear on BBCTV gardening.
+Other strings to my bow are writing – 11 books and two more soon, articles for national gardening magazines, and regular uploads of videos to my You Tube channel.
+Plus I give talks and courses at home and abroad.

 I grew up on a dairy farm in Somerset, with no interest in cows.
 Fortunately I was encouraged by my parents to look elsewhere for a career.
 Yet after graduating from Cambridge University with a geography degree in 1980, I felt a pull back to the land, exactly what my father had not wanted.